top of page

 Is there Greek housing at SJU?

-Here are St. Joe's we do not have any designated Greek housing.
-Many girls form close friendships within their sororities (and between other sororities) and may find themselves choosing to live in their sophomore on-campus apartment or upperclassmen housing with other girls in Greek life.
-There is no Greek housing provided by Saint Joseph's University for student's in Greek life.
+SJU does not have designated housing for members of Greek-lettered organizations.
+Many women form close friendships within their sororities (and with women from other sororities) and choose to live in their sophomore on-campus apartment or upperclass off-campus housing with other women in Greek life.

 Q5: